feature-sliced-design

 Read the following reference files only when the specific situation applies.
 Do not preload all references.

-• When creating, reviewing, or reorganizing folder and file structure for FSD layers and slices (e.g., "set up project structure", "where does this folder go"): → Read references/layer-structure.md
+• When creating, reviewing, or reorganizing folder and file structure for FSD layers and slices, including grouping closely related slices into a parent folder for navigation (e.g., "set up project structure", "where does this folder go", "how do I group these payment entities"): → Read references/layer-structure.md

-• When resolving cross-import issues between slices on the same layer, evaluating the @x pattern, or dealing with excessive entity coupling: → Read references/cross-import-patterns.md
+• When resolving cross-import issues between slices on the same layer, evaluating the @x pattern, choosing between Strategy A/B/C/D for features and widgets, or deciding whether boundaries should be merged: → Read references/cross-import-patterns.md

 • When migrating from FSD v2.0 to v2.1, converting a non-FSD codebase to FSD, or deprecating the processes layer: → Read references/migration-guide.md

-• When integrating FSD with a specific framework (Next.js, Nuxt, Vite, CRA) or configuring path aliases: → Read references/framework-integration.md
+• When integrating FSD with a specific framework (Next.js with App Router or Pages Router, Nuxt, Vite, CRA, Astro) for wiring routes to FSD pages, placing middleware/instrumentation files, structuring API route handlers, or configuring path aliases: → Read references/framework-integration.md

-• When implementing concrete code patterns for authentication, API request handling, type definitions, or state management (Redux, React Query) within FSD structure: → Read references/practical-examples.md Note: If you already loaded layer-structure.md in this conversation, avoid loading this file simultaneously.
+• When implementing concrete code patterns for authentication, API request handling, type definitions, or state management (Redux, TanStack Query / React Query, including query factories, infinite scroll, Suspense mode, and useMutationState) within FSD structure: → Read references/practical-examples.md Note: If you already loaded layer-structure.md in this conversation, avoid loading this file simultaneously.
 Address structure first, then load patterns in a follow-up step if needed.

 Source Transparency